mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 <ThatsAllFolks />

-Centering elements comes in a variety ways , each with its postivies and negatives, but there's definiltely ways that are outdated.
-In 2025 you probably want ot avoid hard-coding pixel values which immediately incorrect with responsiveness considerations.
-Lets look at two properties that help in recreating this classic looney tunes looking outro with `place-content: center` and `place-self: center`
+Centering elements comes in a variety ways , each with its postivies and negatives, but there's definitely ways that one could consider outdated.
+In 2025 you probably want to avoid hard-coding pixel values which immediately become incorrect with responsiveness considerations.
+Lets look at two properties that help in recreating this classic looney tunes looking outro with which involves several centering layers with `place-content: center` and `place-self: center`

 ## Html Setup